moe-mizrak/laravel-prompt-alchemist/README.md

 LaravelPromptAlchemist::generateFunctionList($class, $functions, $fileName);
 ```
 <a id="alternative-functions-array"></a>
-**Alternative** way for creating the `functions` array; when function signatures and docblock are well-defined, simply adding function names suffices to create a comprehensive function list:
+**Alternative** way for creating the `functions` array; when function signatures and docblock are **well-defined**, simply adding function names suffices to create a comprehensive function list:
 ```php
 $class = Example::class; // Or you can give fully qualified class name string as $class = 'MoeMizrak\LaravelPromptAlchemist\Tests\Example'
 // Name of the functions that will be added to the list - functions that will be used for Tool Use (Function Calling)